Integrating Operations into Planning and Programming

 Reliability

 Systems engineering is an organized approach to developing and implementing a system.
 The approach can be applied when developing any type of system.
-The International Council on Systems Engineering (INCOSE) defines systems engineering as "an interdisciplinary approach and means to enable the realization of successful systems.
-It focuses on defining customer needs and required functionality early in the development cycle, documenting requirements, then proceeding with design synthesis and system validation while considering the complete problem."[1]
+Systems Engineering It focuses on defining customer needs and required functionality early in the development cycle, documenting requirements, then proceeding with design synthesis and system validation while considering the complete problem."[1]
 It is crucial to use the systems engineering approach in designing intelligent transportation systems (ITS) infrastructure so that the technology effectively supports the management and operation of the transportation system.
-A systems engineering analysis is required for all ITS projects using Federal funds per Title 23 CFR 940.11.[2]
+A systems engineering analysis is required for all Intelligent Transportation Systems (ITS) projects using Federal funds according to the Final Rule on Architecture and Standards Conformity.
+The ITS Architecture Implementation Program identifies minimum systems engineering practices that must be included in the project implementation phase.
+Additional resources are provided below for the planning, implementation, and operations of ITS projects.